4 minute read

 - Campaign duration: 12 Months

 Our client was a manufacturing firm that creates tools for machining.
 This high-profile company has reached a level of maturity and success where the emergence of online detractors is often inevitable.
 Small missteps take on the aspect of mountainous problems as competitors and sensationalists focus only on the negative.

 The company's reputation problems were enormous.
 90% of the first page of Google search results were negative and 80% of the second page as well.
-Their online reputation problems included multiple incidences of negative journalism, less than positive Glass Door reviews, negative YouTube video, and more.
+Their online reputation problems included multiple incidences of negative journalism, terrible Glass Door reviews, a negative YouTube video, and more.
 The less than flattering content was refreshed regularly due to the high-profile nature of the company and its executives.